dlstreamer/dlstreamer/docs/source/architecture_2.0/cpp_interfaces.md

 ## How to use in CMake build system

-If application uses Intel® DL Streamer memory interop library and application based on cmake build system, add `pkg_check_modules` and `include_directories` statements like below:
+If application uses DL Streamer memory interop library and application based on cmake build system, add `pkg_check_modules` and `include_directories` statements like below: